Louise Brooks Society

-The Louise Brooks Society is an internet resource - an online archive devoted to the silent film star Louise Brooks (1906–1985).
+The Louise Brooks Society is an online archive devoted to the silent film star Louise Brooks (1906–1985).
 The Louise Brooks Society, or LBS, was started in 1995 and launched on the web that same year.
 The stated goals of the LBS are to promote a greater awareness of the life and films of the celebrated actress, dancer, and writer.

-According to its website, "The mission of the Louise Brooks Society is to honor the actress by stimulating interest in Louise Brooks' life and films, as well as her place in 20th century culture; by fostering and coordinating research on her life, films and writings; by serving as a repository for material relevant to the actress; and by advocating for the preservation and restoration of Louise Brooks' films and related material."
+The site's online archive contains roughly 200 pages of material – including extensive bibliographies, a filmography, a chronology, commentary, vintage articles, memorabilia, portrait galleries, links, and various contributions from its userbase.

-The site's online archive contains some 200 pages of material – including extensive bibliographies, a filmography, a chronology, commentary, vintage articles, memorabilia, portrait galleries, links, and contributions from individuals from around the world.
 The LBS bibliographies are its primary contribution to a growing body of scholarship concerning the actress.

 The LBS also has a long-running blog, as well as its own online radio station, RadioLulu (which was part of Live365).
 Both were launched in 2002.

-The LBS has helped bring both the Barry Paris biography of the actress and Louise Brooks' own book, Lulu in Hollywood, back into print through the University of Minnesota Press.
-It is so credited in each edition.
+The LBS is credited in each edition of the reprinted versions of both the Louise Brooks' biography by Barry Paris and Brooks' own Lulu in Hollywood.

-The society has also contributed material to various books published around the world, mounted an exhibit at the San Francisco Public Library and elsewhere, co-sponsored events including screenings and lectures, "inspired" the documentary Louise Brooks: Looking for Lulu, and helped generated media interest in the actress.
+The society has also sponsored an exhibit at the San Francisco Public Library and elsewhere, co-sponsored events including screenings and lectures, "inspired" the documentary Louise Brooks: Looking for Lulu, and has been cited as a part of increased media interest in the actress.

-The society has also published three books, the "Louise Brooks edition" of Margarete Bohme's The Diary of a Lost Girl in 2010, and Beggars of Life: A Companion to the 1928 Film and Now We're the Air, both in 2017.
+The society has published five books, the "Louise Brooks edition" of Margarete Bohme's The Diary of a Lost Girl in 2010, Beggars of Life: A Companion to the 1928 Film and Now We're the Air: A Companion to the Once Lost Film in 2017, Louise Brooks, the Persistent Star, a collection of articles in 2018, and The Street of Forgotten Men: From Story to Screen and Beyond in 2023.
+The latter featured a foreword by Academy Award honoree Kevin Brownlow.